tamphi/tamphi/README.md

 ### About me and my interest
 I'm a junior in Computer Engineering at Drexel University.
 I'm working as an Automation Engineer for the CarExperience Team at Apple.
 I get to work on solution that automate validation or testing processes that improve or assure the quality of CarPlay!

 I have worked on research in different field such as human-machine interface, machine learning, and virtual reality.
-I have the opportuniy to explore different worlds within computing with my
+I have the opportuniy to explore different worlds within computing with my research projects and weeks-long class projects.

-These are the projects that I am most proud of and have put the most hours in, machine learning, compiler design, operating system project, and optimization problems.
+On my hub, these are the projects that I am most proud of and have put the most hours in!

 ### What I'm working on
 Currently, I'm working on a combination of technical and communication skills to be the best engineer as possible